Student Financial Aid Information

 Access to computer data and files is secured by password coding and internal file security.
 Electronic material is protected with current technological safeguards to prevent unauthorized access.
 Paper records are similarly held in safe storage and disposed of when necessary in a proper manner.

 When a student cannot be located and there is a concern for his/her well-being, Campus Security will classify this student as a "missing person".
 The dorm supervisor is the first person to start the chain of action.
 The dorm supervisor will notify the program head and the program head will notify security.
-Security/ Program Coordinator will notify the student’s designated contact person or/and the student’s parent or guardian.
-Security/Program Coordinator will contact and file a missing report with the Haifa police within 24 hours.
+The Security/ Program Coordinator will notify the student’s designated contact person or/and the student’s parent or guardian.
+The Security/Program Coordinator will contact and file a missing report with the Haifa Police within 24 hours.

 Services Available to Students with Disabilities

 Contact the Berman Counseling office for the procedure to have an assessment allowing you, if approved extra testing time and a separate testing room.
+For more information, please visit this link.

 Unauthorized distribution of copyrighted material may subject you to criminal liability outlined by Israeli law.